ivanlrodr/jira-utils/README.md

         * Scope change: are tickets being added or removed after sprint has started?
         * Commited vs delivered: when the sprint finished, did the team finished all the tickets they committed to?
         * Velocity: how many story points the team is able to complete per sprint?
-    * Information about time to fix bugs by category
+    * Information about the time to fix bugs by category.
 * **GitHub**
     * Information about mutation and integration testing coverage (gather from Github).
 * **Sonar**